Azure/ALZ-Bicep/infra-as-code/bicep/modules/logging/README.md

 OR

-# For Azure Global regions
+# For Azure China regions
 # Create Resource Group - optional when using an existing resource group
 az group create \
   --name alz-logging \